8 Tips to Support a Breastfeeding Mum

 6. Take charge of bath time.

-Bath time is such a special chance to strengthen the bond between you and your baby- giving mum and opportunity to rest, eat with two hands or even grab a shower herself.
-If you’re a bath fan yourself then baby could join you in the tub for more skin to skin in the water, alternatively you could use a baby bath with a few toys for their entertainment.
+Bath time is such a special chance to strengthen the bond between you and your baby – giving mum and opportunity to rest, eat with two hands or even take a bath or shower herself.

 7. Relax baby with a massage.